 Stay Positive.
 Things are constantly changing, and it’s stressful.
 How about a little reminder that you got this?
 MantraBand has a wide selection of inspiring messages stamped on their chic bracelets, rings, and necklaces.
 With sayings like “Stay Strong,” “Mind Over Matter,” and “This Too Shall Pass, “ you’ll remember to breathe and continue to tackle the day.

-Everyone is adjusting to a new reality; creating a routine will help you set expectations so you can stay productive while working from home with a toddler or child of any age.
+Everyone is adjusting to a new reality; creating a routine will help you set expectations so you can stay productive while working from home with toddlers or children of any age.
 Whether it be catching up on a show, calling a friend or organizing your workspace, carve out time to do the things you enjoy to do.

 For small businesses who are struggling, use this time to be creative and think outside of the box.
 “It is during times like these that people will remember YOU, not necessarily the products you are trying to pitch.
 It’s important to stay visible and connected,” she says.